 Veganism was once a fringe diet associated with tree hugging, sandal wearing health food store shopping type, it has since became popular amongst many celebrities(Jay Z and Beyonce two of the most famous), urban hipsters to college students, suburban mothers thus the mainstream.

-Judging by the growing number of post on social media, everyone one seems to be jumping on the vegan band wagon, and there’s a growing number of businesses looking to capitalize off this trend.
+Judging by the growing number of post on social media, everyone one seems to be jumping on the vegan bandwagon, and there’s a growing number of businesses looking to capitalize off this trend.

 I spoke to my brother, a few weeks ago, and he and his wife too decided to go vegan.
 His reason?
 “It’s healthier.”
 He went on to state how much healthier he’s felt since he’s given up meat.
-I suggested to him the reason he might be feeling better is because of the simple fact that he’s eating a lot more nutritionally dense food since becoming a health conscious, but like most people that adopt an idea or belief, he completely disregarded my challenging question that went against he’s newly adopted life style.
+I suggested to him the reason he might be feeling better is because of the simple fact that he’s eating a lot more nutritionally dense food since becoming a health conscious, but like most people that adopt an idea or belief, he completely disregarded my challenging questions that went against his newly adopted life style.